Skip to content

 Connection options

-There are three primary options for connecting to the cluster environments. ** NOTE ** These connections are not meant for file transfer.
-Please check our pages on file transfer on how to do that.
+There are three primary options for connecting to the cluster environments. ** NOTE ** Only SSH connections are meant for file transfer.
+Please check our pages on file transfer for details.

 1. OpenOndemand portal for interactive compute sessions;